ricniew/ITM-TLS1.n-implementation/README.md

 - automation scripts for the TEPS related configuration changes
 - and some additional details.

+**PREREQUISITES**

+Your environment **must be at least at ITM 6.3 FP7** and a **WAS 855 uplift must have been performed** before implementing TLSv1.2.
+If a WAS 855 uplift was not performed as described in the update readme files, you must execute _Appendix B_ action as described in above document.
+To check if a WAS uplift was made use `ITMHOME/[arch]/iw/bin/versionInfo.sh` or `ITMHOME\CNPSJ\bin\versionInfo.bat`.
+The version must be at least `8.5.5.16`

 Following ciphers are refered in this document, in the provided TEPS scripts and the attached sample respose files:
 - `KDEBE_TLSV12_CIPHER_SPECS=TLS_RSA_WITH_AES_128_CBC_SHA256,TLS_RSA_WITH_AES_256_CBC_SHA256`